kchia/project-local-library/docs/function-instructions.md

 The `booksInPossession()` function in `public/src/accounts.js` has three parameters, in the following order:

 - An account object.
-- An array of all books objects.
+- An array of all book objects.
 - An array of all author objects.

 It returns an array of books and authors that represents all books _currently checked out_ by the given account. _Look carefully at the object below,_ as it's not just the book object; the author object is embedded inside of it.